nealith/es/README.md

-# This a AR student project
+# This is a AR student project

 The project attempt to show a 3D tanks over a matching stats card from the miniatures game *Tanks*

 # Get started